 Computer Systems Technology Diploma graduates have a wide variety of career options in the IT industry.
 Many start their careers as an entry-level software developer, application programmer, software tester, or network or database administrator.
 Later they can progress to positions such as systems analyst, IT project managers, team leads, software architects, information security analyst, and senior consultant.

 Some students take the IT entrepreneurial path by starting their own business.
-Companies founded by our grads include , , , and .
+Companies founded by our grads include , , and .
+Read more about this alumnus who is .

 Our graduates work in companies including: